f-forcher/structured-gen-rust/README.md

-# Efficient structured generation from Large Language Models
+# Efficient Guided Generation for Large Language Models
 ![example branch parameter](https://github.com/f-forcher/structured-gen-rust/actions/workflows/rust-tests.yml/badge.svg)

-A proof-of-concept Rust implementation of the algorithm from "Efficient structured generation for LLMs" paper.
+A proof-of-concept Rust implementation of the algorithm from ["Efficient Guided generation for LLMs"](https://arxiv.org/abs/2307.09702) paper.

 # How to run
 A small CLI application is provided to test the algorithm.
 You can either run it locally, inside a devcontainer,